ABCDwork/academic-kickstart/content/home/publications_featured.md

 # `featured = true` in their front matter.

-widget = "featured"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+widget = "featured"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 60  # Order that this section will appear.

 title = "Featured Publications" subtitle = ""